-I am a fully insured and qualified counsellor having successfully completed a Level 4 Advanced Diploma in Therapeutic Counselling.
-I am also a member of the National Counselling Society (NCS) which means I adhere to their code of professional and ethical practice.
+I am an accredited registrant with The National Counselling Society (NCS) which means I adhere to their code of professional and ethical practice.

 Details of the NCS's ethical guidelines can be

 Counselling is a collaborative process between a counsellor and client.
 It provides a supportive space for a client to safely explore issues that are causing psychological and emotional distress.